What is carotid stenosis?

-- Carotid endarterectomy: This procedure is used to surgically open the artery and remove the plaque to improve blood flow.
-Among patients with greater than 70 percent blockage, using endarterectomy reduces the rate of stroke over the next two years by 17 percent and the risk of major stroke or death by 10.6 percent compared to medical management.
+- Carotid Endarterectomy: This procedure is used to surgically open the carotid artery in the neck, remove the plaque, and re-construct the artery to improve blood flow and prevent future strokes (Figure 2).
+This is considered the standard surgical treatment for carotid stenosis needing operative treatment.
+Among patients with greater than 70% blockage, performing carotid endarterectomy surgery reduces the rate of stroke over the next two years by 17% and the risk of major stroke or death by 10.6% compared to medical management.

 To schedule an appointment at the UCLA Cerebrovascular Program, please call 310-825-5111 or click here to request an appointment.